linyujo/aboutRaine/README.md

 # aboutRaine
 A static webpage of my personal resume.
-Demo application is deployed on AWS EC2.
+Demo application is deployed on Netlify.
 Please check it out: https://aboutraine.netlify.app

 ## Tech/framework used
 - #### CSS